On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: Heegaard splittings

 In the proof of Proposition~\ref{pro:orientable} we introduced a Heegaard splitting to show that $\breve{\shL}_\RR$ is an orientable $3$-manifold.
 We describe an algorithm to compute $\pi_1(\breve{\shL}_\RR)$ using this Heegaard splitting and adapt this algorithm in \S\ref{sec:application} to verify calculations made in the proof of Theorem~\ref{thm:cech_to_derived}.

-Fix an integral affine manifold $B$ with simple singularities and let $\breve{\pi} \colon \breve{\shL}_\RR \to B$ denote the $7$-to-$1$ cover, following the construction described in \S\ref{sec:real_locus}.
+Fix an integral affine manifold $B$, of real dimension $3$, with simple singularities and denote by $\breve{\pi} \colon \breve{\shL}_\RR \to B$ denote the $7$-to-$1$ cover, constructed analogously as in \S\ref{sec:real_locus}.
 We let $W_1 \subset B$ be the thickening of the discriminant locus $\Delta$ of $B$ described in the proof of Proposition~\ref{pro:orientable}.
 In particular, we form a cover of $\Delta \subset B$ by fixing closed subsets $W_v$ and $W_e$ of $B$ for each vertex $v$ and edge $e$ of $\Delta$ which satisfy the conditions given in the proof of Proposition~\ref{pro:orientable} and let

 Following a similar topological analysis to that made in \cite[Appendix~A]{AP19}, the preimages of $\breve{\pi}^{-1}(W_v)$ and $\breve{\pi}^{-1}(W_e)$ are disjoint unions of $3$-balls for all vertices $v$ and edges $e$ of $\Delta$.
 We define $W_2$ to be the closure of the complement of $W_1$ in $B$ and assume throughout this section that $W_2$, and hence $\breve{\pi}^{-1}(W_2)$, is a handlebody, see Remark~\ref{rem:assumption}.